xylar/moab/README.md

 File IO Options
 ---------------

-An options list as passed to MOAB file IO routines is a single C-style string containing the concatenation of a list of string options, were individual options are separated by a designated separator character.
+An options list as passed to MOAB file IO routines is a single C-style string containing the concatenation of a list of string options, where individual options are separated by a designated separator character.
 The default separator character is a semicolon (;).
 To specify an alternate separator character, begin the options string with a semicolon followed by the desired separator.
 Options are not case sensitive.

 ---------------
 Common Options